-Lebanon produces little of its own energy, relying on imports for 95% of its domestic demand in the 2021 Most ٥f imported energy is generated from fossil fuels.
-Ambitious government plans to lessen dependence on oil and reduce energy costs by increasing renewable energy usage to 30% by 2030 have been disrupted by ongoing political instability and economic crises (see p.
-2-3 of Economics and Resources).
+Lebanon produces little of its own energy, relying on imports for 95% of its domestic demand in 2022.
+Most of the imported energy is generated from fossil fuels Ambitious government plans to lessen dependence on oil reduce energy costs by increasing renewable energy usage to 30% by 2030 have been disrupted hv onaoina political instability and economic crises (see Economics and Resources).
 Lebanon suffers a chronic electricity shortage, with most residents getting just 3-12 hours of electricity a day, depending on locality.